buildkite/elastic-ci-stack-for-aws/README.md

 [![Build status](https://badge.buildkite.com/d178ab942e2f606a83e79847704648437d82a9c5fdb434b7ae.svg?branch=master)](https://buildkite.com/buildkite-aws-stack/buildkite-aws-stack)

-The Elastic CI Stack for AWS is a simple, flexible, auto-scaling cluster of Buildkite agents running in it’s own AWS VPC.
-It allows you to run a single stack for all your Docker-compatible build pipelines in your organization, easily parallelize your legacy tests across hundreds of build agents, and easily run AWS ops tasks.
+The Elastic CI Stack allows you to run a single stack for all your Docker-compatible build pipelines in your organization, easily parallelize your legacy tests across hundreds of build agents, or simply run AWS ops tasks.

 Features: